Our sponsors become cosponsors and donations will be used to purchase food for your sponsored child.

 Yes, in 2012 the audit committee of the Internal Revenue Service (IRS) examined all of Child Foundation's accounts for the last five years and concluded that all income, expenses, and credits had been reported accurately.
 According to the IRS letter, Child Foundation continues to qualify for exemption from Federal Income Tax and will continue to hold a 501(c)(3) status.

-Child Foundation maintains low overhead expenses by doing the following: 1.
-Providing programs to large numbers of children in concentrated areas, helping us to efficiently and effectively distribute benefits.
-2. Making sure our social workers are trained volunteers who live in that country or region.
+Child Foundation maintains low overhead through a myriad of methods: 1.
+Providing programs to the large number of children in concentrated areas, helps us to efficiently and effectively distribute services.
+2. Make sure our social workers are trained volunteers who live in that country or region.
 3. Actively pursuing donations from corporations and companies.
-4. Orchestrating fundraising events with trained volunteers.
-5. Maximizing resources: Child Foundation operates with a small staff who each assume a variety of roles.
+4. Organizing fundraising events with trained volunteers.
+5. Maximizing resources by operating with a small staff who each assumes a variety of roles.
 6. Utilizing volunteers throughout the United States and other countries who help Child Foundation.

 Yes.
 All contributions made to Child Foundation are deductible from taxable income in the U.S. Every January, Child Foundation sends an official statement to its donors that reflects all of their donations from the previous year.
 Our tax ID number is 93-1148608.

-Although Child Foundation's main goal is to help children to go to school, in some special cases it provides other humanitarian aids to help children in need.
-Child Foundation has been very active when deadly earthquakes stroked Afghanistan, Haiti, Iran, Japan, Pakistan, and Turkey by collecting donations which resulted in building schools in Haiti and Iran, and transferring assistance in other countries.
-Our Afghanistan office constantly organizes blood drives to help children with thalassemia and provides free rides for their blood transfusions.
-We also fundraise for children who need expensive surgeries that they cannot afford.
+Although Child Foundation's main goal is to help children stay in school, we do provide humanitarian aid to help children and their families when there is an urgent need.
+Child Foundation was very active when deadly earthquakes hit Afghanistan, Haiti, Japan, Pakistan, and Turkey and collected both in-kind and cash donations to help rebuild the countries.
+Our Afghanistan office regularly organizes blood drives to help children with thalassemia and provides free rides for their blood transfusions.
+We also fundraise for children who need to undergo expensive surgeries or treatments that they cannot afford.

-There are many ways that you can help Child Foundation to assist children in need.
+There are many ways that you can help Child Foundation assist children in need.

-- Sponsor a child: Just go to our Sponsor page and choose one or more children to help.
+Sponsor a child: Go to our Sponsor page and choose one or more children to help.

-- Spread the Word: Talk to your friends and family about Child Foundation's humanitarian activities and share with them your own experience.
-If you need additional copies of our annual magazine, annual report, or just a list of our children waiting to be sponsored, please contact us and we will send them to you
+Spread the Word: Talk to your friends and family about Child Foundation's humanitarian activities and share your own experience with them.
+If you need additional copies of our annual magazine, annual report, or just a list of our children waiting to be sponsored, please contact us and we will send them to you.

-- Follow us: We are on Facebook, Twitter, LinkedIn, and Instagram.
-You can follow us on our social media outlets or just send us your e-mail and we will send you our monthly newsletter.
+Follow us: We are on Facebook, Twitter, LinkedIn, and Instagram.
+You can follow us on our social media outlets or just send us your e-mail and we will send you our bi-monthly newsletter.